Most Common Marketing Myths

 The world of marketing is fast-paced and always changing.
 It can be hard to keep up.
-There’s a lot of misconceptions out there about marketing your business and we are here to debunk five of the most common ones!
+There’s a lot of misconceptions out there about marketing your business and we are here to debunk five of the most common marketing myths.

 Myth 1: Marketing is the same as advertising